Key Takeaways

 How to access your home’s equity

 If you’re considering using your home equity, there are several options available, each designed for different financial needs and goals.
 Understanding how they work may help you choose the right fit for your situation.
-Here’s a brief explanation of some of the options:
+Here’s a brief explanation of some of your options:

 Home Equity Line of Credit (HELOC)